wilsonliaows/docs/developing-connectors/sdk/methods.md

 end
 ```

-The request URL squery tring will be:
+The request URL query string will be:

 `?name%3DEe%20Shan%26email%3Deeshan%40workato.com`